ChanthMiao/ghc-wiki-mirror/api-annotations.md

 **RAE** As I commented on the MR, I find `AR` and `AD` shorter than necessary, and I think `DeltaPos` would be better with two constructors. **End RAE**
 **RAE** Why do we need both of these types?
 How are they different? **End RAE** **AZ**: I am not *sure* that we do.
 I do know that as explained in **Mechanism** above we need the anchor to have a `RealSrcSpan` and sometimes a `DeltaPos`.
-An `AnnAnchor` only needs to provide the one or the other.
+An `EpaLocation` only needs to provide the one or the other.
 But perhaps we can come up with a way of harmonising this.

 ----------------------------------------